 - Second, the flexibility and openness of the blockchain infrastructure and its support for unlimited types of crypto applications provide the key to creating a self-sustainable social-economic ecosystem in the Metaverse.

-- Third, crypto applications can bridge with the fiat economy in the physical world.
+- Third, crypto applications can bridge the fiat economy in the physical world.
 Through this bridging, the virtual and the physical world also gradually converge economically.

 We have seen promising early cases in 2021 demonstrating the power of the Metaverse economy.
 Crypto-based game Axie Infinity is a notable example.
 The game allows players to own in-game properties using NFTs.
 The players can then take them out of the gaming world, use DeFi exchanges and crypto-fiat bridges to turn them into fiat currency, and even make a living on it.
 This phenomenon spearheaded the famous play-to-earn model.
 Decentraland and Sandbox are two other crypto-based virtual worlds where people can build properties, own assets, and monetize their virtual experiences.
 All these platforms are either already managed through DAO or are planning to switch to a DAO governance structure through their respective crypto tokens.